gonsolo/chipyard/GONSOLO.md

 ## Misc

-For jumping to definition in Scala code install bloop `yay bloop` and metals `yay metals`, and in the root directory `sbt bloopInstall`.
+For jumping to definition in Scala code install bloop `yay bloop` and metals `yay metals`, and in the chipyard and chipyard/sims/firesim/sim directories run `sbt bloopInstall`.
 It works only when vim ist started from the root directory.
 Put this in your `.vimrc` and run `PlugInstall` in vim:

 ```